ceph/ceph-container/osd/README.md

 the execution of the OSD:

  -  `CLUSTER` is the name of the ceph cluster (defaults to `ceph`)
- -  `OSD_ID` is the (numeric) id of this OSD; if you don't have one, you can execute `ceph osd create` from another working node (such as a monitor).
-There is no default, and this variable is REQUIRED.

 If the OSD is not already created (key, configuration, OSD data), the following environment variables will control its creation: